This guide describes how to use Spring Session to transparently leverage Redis to back a web application’s

 Further customization is possible using

-server.session.timeout= # Session timeout in seconds. spring.session.redis.flush-mode= # Sessions flush mode. spring.session.redis.namespace= # Namespace for keys used to store sessions.
+server.servlet.session.timeout= # Session timeout.
+If a duration suffix is not specified, seconds will be used. spring.session.redis.flush-mode=on-save # Sessions flush mode. spring.session.redis.namespace=spring:session # Namespace for keys used to store sessions.

 For more information, refer to Spring Session portion of the Spring Boot documentation.